15 Incredible Philadelphia-Area Micro-Wedding Venues

 Set a small but mighty scene.

-Note: The event capacities listed below are subject to change based on updated COVID-19 requirements per federal, state and county guidelines.
+Note: The event capacities and micro-wedding offerings listed below are subject to change based on updated COVID-19 requirements per federal, state and county guidelines.
 We recommend you speak directly with each venue for its latest accommodations.

 The Bok Building is one of the most unusual, funkiest and just plain coolest spots in town, so it’s no wonder couples are drawn to it for their celebrations, whether the big bashes of the past or the cozy unions of today.
 This spring and summer, the venue is mainly hosting outdoor ceremonies for couples who have chosen to put off the larger celebrations they’ve planned here till 2022.
 But the team is offering the outdoor option to all duos who inquire.
 The venue can accommodate 10 to 50, with the ceremony and toast taking place on the Bok Bar roof (those city views!).
 Good news for those who live in the neighborhood: You get a 10 percent discount.
 Prices start at $3,000.
 1901 South 9th Street, East Passyunk.